This document is a review draft. Readers are invited to submit comments to the Entity Specific Disclosure Task Force.

 ESMA’s RTS requires preparers to anchor extension elements marking up the IFRS consolidated financial statements: statement of financial position, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows (RTS, Annex IV, paragraph 9).

 At the first stage of implementation of ESEF (applicable for annual periods as specified in Article 4 of the amended Transparency Directive1), filers will only be required to represent the primary financial statements mentioned above.
 In the second stage (from 2022), the requirement will also encompass the notes to the financial statements, but only in the form of block tag or text elements.
 For anchoring from 2022 the reporting manual clarifies that “if issuers decide on a voluntary basis to create detailed tag extension elements to mark-up their Notes, there is no obligation to anchor such extension elements.”.
 (Guidance 1.4.1).

 Furthermore, the rules clearly state that no anchoring is required for an extension taxonomy concept1 that corresponds to “a subtotal of other disclosures in the same statement” (RTS, Annex IV, paragraph 10).

 The guidance in the RTS and in the ESEF Reporting manual describes multiple types of anchoring relationships illustrated in the following examples:

 5.1 Anchoring to the ESEF taxonomy concept having the closest wider accounting meaning and/or scope

-Example 1: One-to-one anchoring
+Example 1: One-to-one anchoring of concepts